io-aero/io-template-app/_sources/installation.rst.txt

 Docker Desktop
 --------------

-The ``scripts`` directory contains scripts that assist with installing Docker Desktop on macOS and Ubuntu, facilitating an automated and streamlined setup.
+The ``scripts`` directory contains scripts that assist with installing Docker Desktop on Ubuntu, facilitating an automated and streamlined setup.

 - **Ubuntu**: The ``run_install_docker.sh`` script is available for Ubuntu users.
 This Bash script sets up Docker Desktop on Ubuntu systems by configuring the necessary repositories and managing the installation steps through the system's package manager.

 DBeaver - optional
 ------------------

 DBeaver is an optional but highly recommended tool for this software as it offers a user-friendly interface to gain insights into the database internals.
-The project provides convenient scripts for installing DBeaver on macOS and Ubuntu.
+The project provides convenient scripts for installing DBeaver on Ubuntu.

 - **Ubuntu**: For Ubuntu users, the ``run_install_dbeaver.sh`` script facilitates the installation of DBeaver.
 This Bash script automates the setup process, adding necessary repositories and handling the installation seamlessly.